-Ever had an annual strategy off-site, developed some great ideas and plans, walked away…. and a year later very few of those ideas or plans were implemented?
+Have you ever been at an annual strategy off-site, where you and the team developed some great plans, walked away…. and a year later very few of those ideas or plans were implemented?

 So often I hear of organisations, or rather their management teams, who have decided that once a year, they need an off-site to think about their strategy for next year.
 (I have certainly run many of these over the years).

 When reading about decision-making in the excellent book, “Thinking Fast and Slow” (Daniel Kahneman) I was struck how it related to the thinking that goes on in these short, annual offsites.
 How much it related to how teams judge the challenge of problems when they make decisions, choose their strategies and develop their plans.

 How we think, whether it be fast or slow, has implications for strategies decided at annual off-sites.